Extrapolation-based Prediction-Correction Methods for Time-varying Convex Optimization

-We start by describing in this section the proposed prediction-correction framework, referring to problem~\cref{eq:ti-general-problem-1}:
+We start by describing in this section the proposed prediction-correction methodology, referring to problem~\cref{eq:ti-general-problem-1}:

 where hereafter $\x_k^* := \x^*(t_k)$.
+Notice that the \textit{size} $n$ of the problem does not change over time, only the cost function $f$.
 As said, problem~\cref{eq:tv-problem} can model a wide range of both constrained and unconstrained optimization problems, in which a smooth term $f$ is (possibly) summed to a non-smooth term $g$.
 For example, we may have that $g$ is the indicator function of a constraint set, or a non-smooth function promoting some structural properties (such as an $\ell_1$ norm enforcing sparsity).
-We remark that $g$ may actually be a static function, or that it may be absent.
-In some cases, $g$ could be itself a composite function $g' + g''$, which yields a 3-composite problem \cite{davis_three-operator_2017}.